-If you erroneously sign up with a scam broker, then you’re on track to one of the most painful trading experiences out there, to lose not only your potential profits but also your initial deposit as well.
-In an effort to protect retail investors financial authorities have set up teams to oversee the financial markets.
-They also issue licenses to firms that meet certain criteria and those brokers with appropriate rubber-stamps, from tier-1 regulators, are the ones to consider using.
+If you erroneously sign up with a scam broker, then you’re on track to one of the most painful trading experiences out there, to lose not only your potential profits but also your initial deposit.
+In an effort to protect retail investors, financial authorities have set up teams to oversee the financial markets.
+They also issue licenses to firms that meet certain criteria, and those brokers with appropriate rubber stamps, from Tier-1 regulators, are the ones to consider using.

 Tier-1 US Regulators

-Being regulated is a big commitment for brokers and to comply with the license terms of regulators, brokers are required to pass a series of tests.
-These range from demonstrating they hold enough cash to be viable business operations, to ensuring they keep client funds in segregated accounts.
-Then there is also a need for independent audits and client protection protocols.
+Being regulated is a big commitment for brokers, and to comply with the license terms of regulators, brokers are required to pass a series of tests.
+These range from demonstrating that they hold enough cash to be viable business operations, to ensuring that they keep client funds in segregated accounts.
+Then, there is also a need for independent audits and client protection protocols.
 More information on the regulatory pros and cons of different brokers can be found here.